-1. Find the words or phrases in the article below that match these definitions.
+Find the words or phrases in the article below that match these definitions.
 Use the paragraph numbers to help you.
-Provide the Polish equivalents.

-- a. to calmly accept a bad situation that cannot be changed (par.
-1) - b. able to pay the money that you owe (2 words) (par.
-1) - c. a place where information used by an organization is kept, especially official records or lists (par.
-1) - d. to be unable to operate because the company has lost all its money (2 words) (par.
-3) - e. to help someone get to the end of a difficult period, especially by giving them money until they can earn some money (2 words) (par.
-3) - f. the technology and innovation that aims to make financial services more accessible to the general public (par.
-5) - g. raising money for a business by selling shares (2 words) (par.
-7)

-- j. designed and produced for particular customers (par.
-8) - k. delay until a later date (par.
-8) l. keep something strongly under control (4 words) (par.
-8) - 9) - o. to become smaller (par.
+Provide the Polish equivalents. b. able to pay the money that you owe (par.
+1) c. a place where information used by an organization is kept, especially official records or lists (par 1) d. to be unable to operate because the company has lost all its money (2 words) (par.
+3) to help someone get to the end of a difficult period, especially by giving them money until they can earn some money (2 words) (par.
+3) the technology and innovation that aims to make financial services more accessible to the general public (par.
+5) g. raising money for a business by selling shares (2 words) (par.
+7) h. a difficult period (2 words) (par.
+7) i. a sudden increase in something such as price, value or interest (par.
+8) j. designed and produced for particular customers (par.
+8) k. delay until a later date (par.
+8) 1. keep something strongly under control (4 words) (par.
+8) m. to increase quickly to a high level (par.
+9) property that you agree to give to a bank if you fail to repay money that you have borrowed (par.
+9) ο. to become smaller (par.
 10) p. money or property that a business can sell in order to pay money that it owes (par.
-12) - q. to increase the amount or size of something (par.
-13) - r. a way of raising money by asking a lot of people to each contribute a small amount of money (par.
-13)
+12) q. to increase the amount or size of something (par.
+13) r.